Azerbaijan Army positions were subjected to fire | News.az

 Azerbaijan Army positions were subjected to fire

-On August 11, starting from 21:10 to 21:30, the Armenian armed forces units from the positions in the direction of the Yukhari Shorzha settlement of the Basarkechar region using small arms subjected to fire the Azerbaijan Army positions in the directions of the Bazirkhana and Zaylik settlements of the Kalbajar region, News.az reports citinbg Azerbaijan's Ministry of Defence.
+Starting from 16:30 to 17:35 on October 20, the Armenian armed forces units from the positions in the directions of Guneshli and Yukhari Shorca settlements of Basarkecher district using various caliber weapons periodically subjected to fire the Azerbaijan Army positions stationed in the directions of the Astaf settlement of the Dashkasan region and the Zeylik settlement of the Kalbajar region, the Ministry of Defense told News.az.

-Moreover, on August 12 at 07:43, illegal Armenian armed detachments in the territory of Azerbaijan, where the Russian peacekeepers are temporarily deployed, using small arms subjected to fire the Azerbaijan Army positions stationed in the direction of the Aghdam region.